johfeu/vagrant-cucumber/Readme.rst

 Description:
 --------------

-Will install TYPO3 Neos including all required setups for the server environment.
+Will install Cucumber headless including all required setups for the server environment.

 Installation: